Forwarder pickup China checklist

 Agent Huang field notes before forwarder pickup

-From the China-side workflow view, pickup approval should be tied to a visible decision record: what was checked, what did not match, what the supplier corrected, and whether a re-check is needed before the driver arrives.
+From the China-side workflow view, pickup approval should be tied to a visible decision record: what was checked, what did not match, what the supplier corrected, and whether a re-check is needed before the goods leave the supplier.

 • Treat changed pickup addresses as a risk signal until explained